 - Many student organizations are internationally focused

-- Study abroad alumni have the exclusive opportunity to speak about their experiences on panels (admissions open houses, pre-departure orientation, etc.), at the study abroad fair, to students interested in studying abroad, and more.
-Email email@example.com if you are a study abroad alumni who hasn’t already notified us of your interests!
+- Study abroad alumni have the exclusive opportunity to speak about their experiences on panels (admissions open houses, pre-departure orientation, etc.), at the study abroad fair, to students interested in studying abroad formally as a Study Abroad Ambassador or informally as a volunteer.
+Email firstname.lastname@example.org if you are a study abroad alumni who hasn’t already notified us of your interests!

 - In Ohio (and beyond) there are many internationally focused companies looking for volunteers, interns and more.
 Here is a short list: Global Ties, Cleveland Council for World Affairs, Refugee Response, the International Institute of Akron, US Together Inc., Peace Corps, etc.

 Do you have amazing photographs from your time studying abroad?
-Share them with us and win!
-The 2018 Study Abroad Photo Contest is open to all students who studied abroad between Summer Break (starting in May) 2017 to Spring Semester 2018.
-More information is available on the Photo Contest Webpage.
+Share them with us and win up to $300!
+Each year, the Study Abroad Photo Contest opens in February for all students who studied abroad between Summer Break (starting in May) of the calendar year prior to Spring Semester of the current calendar year.
+Check your eligibility and submit your masterpieces via the Photo Contest Webpage.

 - Turning Your Frustrations Into Action